Payment Institution License in Lithuania

 Our service extends beyond licencing and compliance.
 We spend significant time understanding our clients, their culture, ambitions and road map.
 We understand where they are and where they want to be and achieve.
 We help them achieve this transition.
 In addition to our above services, we help our clients with related and third-party services, to enable them to offer payment services smoothly.

-The authorised payment institution (API) requires careful planning and in-depth preparation.
-A large amount of documents are required to be drafted for the authorised payment institution (API) application, including a business plan, programme of operations, risk and compliance policy and framework, security procedures and policies, anti-money laundering etc. We are able to help you prepare all the required policies, procedures, and documents to ensure you achieve authorisation and avoid any delays in doing so.
+The payment institution requires careful planning and in-depth preparation.
+A large number of documents are required to be drafted for the payment institution application, including a business plan, a programme of operations, risk and compliance policy and framework, security procedures and policies, anti-money laundering etc. We are able to help you prepare all the required policies, procedures, and documents to ensure you achieve authorisation and avoid any delays in doing so.

 BOOK YOUR FREE INITIAL CONSULTATION

-PAYMENT SERVICES UNDER A LITHUANIA PAYMENT INSTITUTION LICENCE
+PAYMENT SERVICES UNDER A LITHUANIAN PAYMENT INSTITUTION LICENCE

 1. Services enabling cash to be placed on a payment account as well as all the operations required for operating a payment account.